Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 Wessex is described in the Billboard Studio Guide of 1970 as 56ft x 40ft x 45ft high and as mentioned in the Studio Sound piece, the brothers Robin and Michael Thompson had gone into partnership with Les Reed, a very successful musical arranger and producer, who obviously would appreciate the big studio for his orchestral work and Michael was soon credited as being ‘Chief Engineer’.

 Apart from the two Thompson brothers, the other notable engineers were Geoff Workman and Nick Blagona.
-Nick would go on to become the co-designer and chief engineer of Le Studio, Morin Heights, in Quebec.
+Nick would go on to become the co-designer and chief engineer of the Canadian Le Studio, Morin Heights, in Quebec.
 Roger Ginsley, the son of a family friend, was taken on as a tape-op and worked for a few years at Wessex before joining Nick Blagona in Quebec.
 We’ll return to Roger’s descriptions of his time at Wessex in Part Three.

 Roger provided the above photo of the 18 channel Neve as it was after the 1968 additions, and the second photo from Roger is of the studio interior, set up for an orchestral recording:

 On the left would be ‘strings’ with the mics ‘over-head’ for violins and with the lower fore-ground mics for cellos.
 ‘Brass’ and ‘woods’ are in front and that’ll be ‘percussion’ in the distance I guess.
-The stairway served a number of upstairs offices including a projection room for 16 & 35mm film, and the control room was a door far right and beneath the stairway.
+The stairway served a number of upstairs offices including a projection room for 16 & 35mm film, and the control room was a door on the far right and beneath the stairway.
 Once through this door there was about 5 steps up and around to get into the control room.
 It was about half the height of a `second-floor’, such that the view from the control room covered the entire studio floor and even working with 50+ musicians you could clearly see everyone.

 Roger Ginsley is still working in electronics and has a book about sound engineering available called ‘The Bottomless Money Pit’, see the references below.

-The Crimson King in Wessex
+The Crimson King records in Wessex

 King Crimson had started recording their first album at Morgan Studios with the Decca producer Tony Clarke in June 1969, but it didn’t work out too well for the band so they moved to Wessex, a bigger studio that they hoped would give them the sound they were after.
 They had gained some confidence when they provided the supporting act for The Stones enormous Hyde park concert, and they came into Wessex on the 7th July.
 However something still wasn’t right and the guys in the band; Robert Fripp, Michael Giles, Ian McDonald, Peter Sinfield and Greg Lake decided that Tony Clarke’s way of working, by slowly building up backing tracks as he’d done with his Moody Blues records, wasn’t the way they wanted to make their first record.

-So they then did something dramatic; they ditched Tony Clarke, along with their Decca Threshold Records deal:
+So they then did something dramatic; they ditched Tony Clarke, along with their Decca Threshold Records deal.

 “In order to finance the self-produced album, managers Enthoven and Gaydon swung a deal with the Thompson family (Wessex Studios’ owners) that guaranteed the £15,000 recording costs.
 To do this, Enthoven remortgaged his house.
 “A bit of punt, really,” he says.
 “It was either a test of commitment or bloody madness on my part!
 We knew it was going to be successful, so at the end of the day it was just down to money, and we had to find the money to do it.”